cnily03-hive/single-cycle-cpu/README.md

   Remove all the generated files

-- `./make hexinst`
+- `./make inst`

-  Generate the hexadecimal instruction file from file `inst.bin`
+  Generate the binary and hexadecimal instruction file from file `inst.asm`

 ## Simulation